Adult Day Health Care

 - Personal resources that are reduced because of paying for health care expenses, as described below under “Higher Limits for High Medical Expenses.”

-Also, individuals enrolled in these programs can automatically qualify for Medi-Cal:
+In addition, those who are enrolled in the following programs can automatically qualify for Medi-Cal:

-Supplemental Security Income (SSI) or State Supplementary Payment (SSP): These federal and state programs provide income to those who are 65 and over, blind, or disabled who meet income and resource limits.
+Supplemental Security Income (SSI) or State Supplementary Payment (SSP) — federal and state programs providing income to those who are 65 and over, blind, or disabled who meet income and resource limits.
+Both programs are administered by the Social Security Administration.
 For a quick analysis of whether you qualify, use the SSI Benefit Eligibility Screening Tool.

-In-Home Supportive Services (IHSS): This program provides services to those over 65, disabled or blind who want to remain living at home, administered through county offices.
+In-Home Supportive Services (IHSS) — providing services to those over 65, disabled or blind who want to remain living at home, administered through county offices.
 Learn more.

-California Work Opportunity and Responsibility to Kids (CalWORKs): This program provides income and services to some families with special needs.
-It is administered through the county social services department.
+California Work Opportunity and Responsibility to Kids (CalWORKs) — a welfare program providing money and services to some families with special needs.
+This program is administered through the county welfare departments.
 Learn more.

-Refugee Programs: This program is run by California's Refugee Program's Bureau.
+Refugee Programs — operated by the state’s Refugee Program’s Bureau.
 Learn more.

-Foster Care or Adoption Assistance Program: This program is run by California's Children and Family Services Division.
+Foster Care or Adoption Assistance Program — operated by the state’s Children and Family Services Division.
 Learn more.

 Not all income and assets are counted when determining eligibility (income limits change frequently; for current information contact the local Medi-Cal office).
-Assets that are not counted include:
+Assets not counted are:

-- A home, if the nursing facility patient intends to return to it as a primary residence, or his or her spouse lives there;
+- A home, if the client or his or her spouse is living there;

 - A cash reserve of $2,000 for single people, more for married couples;